FER-DDGM/FER/docs/emotion_detector_docs.md

 ---

+## Options and Settings

+### Camera Mode

+Run using `run_camera()` to use webcam in real time.

+**Configurable features:**

+- Toggle between detection modes (OpenCV+YOLO or YOLO-only).
+- Show/hide debugging overlays.
+- Change confidence threshold (0.1 to 0.9).
+- Adjust minimum face size (relative to frame size).
+- Reset all session data.
+- View detailed statistics at any time.

+### Image Mode

+Use `process_single_image(image_path)` to analyze a still image.

+- Saves annotated image.
+- Outputs results to console.

+### Video Mode

+Use `process_video_file(video_path)` to process a full video.

+- Annotates each frame.
+- Saves a new video file with visual results.
+- Reports progress and estimated time remaining.

+---

 ## Notes

 - Use OpenCV face detection for better results on frontal faces.
 - Adjust `confidence_threshold` and `min_face_size_ratio` depending on camera setup.
+- Profile or rotated faces may not be well recognized with OpenCV cascades.